 Indoor air quality Volatile organic compounds Gas chromatography Mass Spectrometry, Building Bulletin 101

 MATHEW, M. ... et al., 2019.
 Should current indoor environment and air quality standards be doing more to protect young people in educational buildings?
-To be presented at the 9th CIBSE Technical Symposium, Sheffield, UK, 25-26 April 2019.
+Presented at the 9th CIBSE Technical Symposium, Sheffield, UK, 25-26 April 2019.

 Indoor environmental quality (IEQ) and indoor air quality (IAQ) were assessed in a recently